If you’re reading this, you might be thinking about teaching English online. We’ve got some good news for you on that front!

 A TEFL (Teaching English as a Foreign Language) certification is the most widely accepted ESL teaching certification in countries where English isn’t the first language (such as China, Japan, South Korea and Spain).

-As a result, a TEFL qualification is the most widely recognized type of teaching certification in the eyes of employers located in non-native English speaking countries around the globe – regardless of whether you’re teaching ESL students online or in person.
+As a result, a TEFL qualification is the most widely recognized type of teaching certification in the eyes of employers located in countries around the globe where English is a second language – regardless of whether you’re teaching ESL students online or in person.

 How is a TESL certification any different?